ip127001/image-crop-reactjs-nodejs/README.md

 ### backend
 ```
 node app
-as POST API hit on backend then it uses sharp api to crop image to 4 types.
+as POST API hit on backend then it uses "sharp api" to crop image to 4 types.
-horizontal
+1.horizontal
-vertical
+2 vertical
-horizontal-small
+3.horizontal-small
-gallary
+4.gallary
 ```